Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

-For the rest of the description of this phase, suppose there is only one \smart agent $s$ on $N$, and there is at most one empty path.
-If there are multiple \smart agents and empty paths we can use the same technique moving the extra \smart agents analogously to how we move $s$.
+For the rest of the description of this phase, we describe the movements of one \smart agent $s$ on $N$, on one empty path.
+Otherwise, if there are multiple \smart agents on $N$ and empty paths we move the extra \smart agents analogously to how we move $s$ in the following.
 Now, move every agent besides $s$ towards $N$.
-Move $s$ towards $S$ along the empty path of $G$, if there is no empty path, pick one arbitrarily, prioritizing one that does not contain a \smart agent.
-One of two things happen, either $s$ reaches $S$ and a \smart agent $s'$ reaches $N$, or the adversary blocks one or both from happening. $s'$ has a \dumb agent $d'$ on its path, so to prevent $s'$ from reaching $N$ would allow $d'$ to meet $s'$.
-Therefore we assume $s'$ reaches $N$, as otherwise we could repeat this process at \textbf{the end of step 1}.
-By preventing $s$ from reaching $S$, the adversary would be unable to prevent some \dumb agent from reaching $N$, as there must be some path of $G$ that does not contain $s'$ that with no edge removed, otherwise $G$ is disconnected.
-However, by assumption $s$ will also reach $N$ making this \dumb agent \smart, placing two \smart agents at $N$, and we can repeat the process at~\ref{phase:2}.
+Move $s$ towards $S$ along an empty path, if there is no empty path, pick one arbitrarily, prioritizing paths that do not contain a \smart agent.
+Either $s$ reaches $S$ and another \smart agent, $s'$, reaches $N$.
+We show the adversary cannot block both from happening.

+$s'$ has a \dumb agent $d'$ on its path, so to prevent $s'$ from reaching $N$ would allow $d'$ to meet $s'$.
+Therefore we assume $s'$ reaches $N$, as otherwise we could progress to \ref{phase:1}.
+By preventing $s$ from reaching $S$, the adversary would be unable to prevent some \dumb agent from reaching $N$, as preventing this would require removing an edge from every path, disconnecting $G$.
+Now, by the assumption that $s$ will also reach $N$ this \dumb agent will become a \smart, placing two \smart agents at $N$, and we can progress to~\ref{phase:2}.

-Either we make additional \smart agents and repeat the process at the corresponding step, or we successfully placed one \smart agent at each pole of $G$, moving to \ref{phase:5}.
+Therefore, either we make additional \smart agents and repeat the process at the corresponding step, or we successfully move one \smart agent to both poles of $G$, moving to \ref{phase:5}.